Patrick Moravec avatar

 That’s it already!
 You can now execute the command php wp-cli.phar to start WP-CLI.
 To save yourself this typing next time, move this file to your local bin/wp folder instead.
 This way you can start WP-CLI by simply typing wp.

-How to move the file:
+This is how you move the file:

 Do you use shared hosting?